tbrauneck/Spring2025_BSAN6070/CA-02/README.md

 ## IMPORTANT NOTES

 The path of your data folders 'train-mails' and 'test-mails' must be './train-mails' and './test-mails'.
 This means you must have your .ipynb file and these folders in the SAME FOLDER in your laptop or Google Drive.
-The reason for doing this is, this way the peer reviewes and I would be able to run your code from our computers using this exact same relative path, irrespective of our folder hierarchy.
+This ensures you can use the same relative path, irrespective of your folder hierarchy.

-Depending on your environment (i.e., Windows/Mac and Jupyter/Colab), you may need to update the delimiters in this code from '\\' to '/'.
+Depending on your environment (i.e., Windows/Mac and Jupyter/Colab), you may need to update the delimiters in this code from '\\\\' (double backslash) to '/' (forward slash).

 ## Versioning
 This code was generated on JupyterLab version 4.2.5.
 The code may need to be updated for use in later versions.